mmu-webdesign/awdd2-2022-group1/2_IA_and_content_strategy/ia-report.md

 The results collected from the study, were displayed in the results section of the study-homepage.
 The result was the categorises the 5 participants decide to group the 20 card elements under.

 Through the results of the study, we saw a consistent pattern in the categorisation of the card elements.
 For example, we had 4 card elements based on the time of year, Spring, Summer etc… All the participants named the category holding these 4 card elements a variation of the word seasons.
+However, the studied shows some results we didnt expect, we made adjustments to the categories based on this.

 Based on the similarity of each proposed category, we condensed each elements assigned category down to 1 agreed name.